 She is also a writer and a poet, and was featured at the Macau Literary Festival in 2018.
 Her first children's novel The Legend of the Chinese Zodiac was published in 2006.
 Her poems, poetry translations and articles have appeared in Poesia Sino-Occidental, Poetry.com, The Drunken Boat, Poetry Sky, and other publications and local press.
 She writes a bi-weekly column about local culture and tradition "Made in Macao" in the English newspaper Macau Daily Times .
 She is also working on her first book of trilingual poems.

 Phillips, J.O.L, Osorio, A., Alves, J. (2018).
 Transgenerational Entrepreneurship in Chinese Family Businesses: Proposal for a Model of Work-Life Synergy.
-International Journal of Economics and Management Engineering, 12(6), 748 – 756.
+International Journal of Business, Human and Social Sciences, 12(6), 748 – 756.

 Oliveros Lao, J. (2006).
 Legend of the Chinese Zodiac.
 Macao: Association of Stories in Macao.